 Created by: Transaction origin (who created the transaction).
 The following values may be used:

-- Administrator name and email address (like Admin Admin email@example.com) - The transaction was created manually by the administrator using the Create transaction feature.
+Administrator name and email address (like Admin Admin firstname.lastname@example.org) - The administrator manually created the transaction using the Create transaction feature.

-- PayPal logo - The transaction was created automatically by PayPal (if a PayPal payment method with automatic distribution was used).
+PayPal logo - The transaction was created automatically by PayPal (if a customer used a PayPal payment method with automatic distribution).

 Date: Date when the transaction took place.